s0faking/plugin.video.orfon/README.md

+> [!IMPORTANT]
-[!IMPORTANT] This addon has been merged onto https://github.com/s0faking/plugin.video.orftvthek [!IMPORTANT]
+> This addon has been merged onto https://github.com/s0faking/plugin.video.orftvthek

 # ORF ON Addon for Kodi (plugin.video.orfon)